Santa Fe Trail (film): Plot

-At West Point Military Academy in 1854, cadet Carl Rader (Van Heflin), an agent of John Brown, is dishonorably discharged for instigating a brawl among the cadets after distributing anti-slavery pamphlets which his classmates disapprove of—due to the controversial nature of the pamphlets (some believed the issue of slavery to be one that would inevitably resolve itself) and the U.S. Army's position against the pursuit of ideological causes while serving.
+At West Point Military Academy in 1854, Cadet Carl Rader (Van Heflin), an agent of John Brown, is dishonorably discharged for instigating a brawl among the cadets after distributing anti-slavery pamphlets which his classmates disapprove of—due to the controversial nature of the pamphlets (some believed the issue of slavery to be one that would inevitably resolve itself) and the U.S. Army's position against the pursuit of ideological causes while serving.
 Following the brawl, Rader's classmates Jeb Stuart (Errol Flynn) and George Custer (Ronald Reagan) become second lieutenants and are posted to Fort Leavenworth, Kansas Territory, the most dangerous duty in the Army—an assignment they relish.
 On the way to Kansas, Custer and Stuart meet Cyrus K. Holliday, in charge of building the railroad to Santa Fe, New Mexico, and his daughter Kit (Olivia de Havilland), with whom both officers fall in love.

 The Kansas Territory is bloodstained and war-torn, a victim of John Brown's (Raymond Massey) relentless crusade against slavery.
-Meanwhile, Rader has enlisted as a mercenary in Brown's army, which has been terrorizing the countryside and freeing slaves.
-During Brown's attack on a freight wagon under the protection of the U.S. Army, Stuart and Custer capture Brown's injured son Jason (Gene Reynolds) and, before he dies, the troubled boy informs them about his father's hideout at Shubel Morgan's ranch in Palmyra.
+Meanwhile, Rader has enlisted as a mercenary and military advisor in Brown's army, which has been terrorizing the countryside and freeing slaves.
+During Brown's attack on a freight wagon under the protection of the U.S. Army, Stuart and Custer capture Brown's wounded son Jason (Gene Reynolds) and, before he dies, the troubled boy informs them about his father's hideout at Shubel Morgan's ranch in Palmyra.
 In disguise, Stuart rides into Palmyra, the center of the Underground Railroad, but Brown's men spot his horse's army brand.
 He is captured and taken to Brown at gunpoint.
-Attempting to escape, Stuart is trapped in a burning barn but is saved as Custer leads the cavalry to the rescue, driving Brown into seclusion.
+Attempting to escape, Stuart is trapped in a burning barn but is saved as Custer leads the cavalry to the rescue, driving Brown into exile.

-Three years later, in 1859, believing that Brown's force has been broken, Stuart and Custer are sent back to Washington, D.C., where Stuart proposes to Kit.
-However, Brown is planning to re-ignite war by raiding the arsenal at Harper's Ferry, Virginia.
-When Brown refuses to pay Rader for his services, Rader rides to Washington to alert Stuart of Brown's plans, and the troops arrive just in time to crush the rebellion.
-Brown is then tried for treason by the state of Virginia and hanged.
-The movie ends with the marriage of Stuart and Kit.
+Three years later (in 1859), with the federal government believing that Brown's force has been broken, Stuart and Custer are promoted and sent back to Washington, D.C.
+At a formal ball, Stuart proposes to Kit.
+However, Brown is planning to re-ignite his war to free the blacks by raiding the arsenal at Harper's Ferry, Virginia and raising an army of freed slaves.
+When Brown refuses to pay Rader for his services as a military advisor, Rader rides to Washington to alert Stuart of Brown's plans.
+Brown successfully captures the arsenal, but is resisted by the townspeople.
+Troops under the command of Colonel Robert E. Lee arrive, capture Brown, and crush the rebellion.

+Brown is tried for treason by the state of Virginia and hanged, prophesying from the gallows that only a bloody civil war will finally settle the issue of slavery in the Union.
+The movie ends with the marriage of Stuart and Kit aboard one of her father's trains.